-CLANCY m Irish, English (Rare)
+Clancy m Irish, English (Rare)

 From the Irish surname Mac Fhlannchaidh

-EDOM m Biblical
+Edom m Biblical

 .
 According to the Old Testament, Esau

 , who is described as having red skin, was given this name because he traded his birthright for a helping of red broth.
 The bible goes on to tell that Esau was the founder of the ancient nation of Edom, located to the south of the kingdom of Judah.

-FLANAGAN m English (Rare)
+Flanagan m English (Rare)

-From an Irish surname which was derived from Ó Flannagáin
+From an Irish surname that was derived from Ó Flannagáin

 .
 The given name Flannagán

 is derived from Irish flann